KvinneKraft/Portfolio/Dashloris-X/README.md

 # Dashloris-X
 ## Download the Dashloris-X
+>Any of the available downloads can be found at my website: https://pugpawz.com/
+> As of now the website is undergoing maintenance but it should
+>be available to everyone, very soon!
+If you can not wait and still want to check it out then you
+>can head over to the Application folder and select one of the raw versions in there.

 ## Information about Dashloris-X
 >Hey there, even though there is a special dialog dedicated